Have you ever felt like you didn’t belong?

 That is a really rotten (and scary) feeling.
 That you’re an outsider.
 That your life is somehow unacceptable.
 That you aren’t enough.

 That’s probably how Matthew had felt all his life.
-No, I don’t know anything about his childhood.
+Now, we don’t know anything about his childhood.
 Scriptures don’t give us any background on Matthew except that he was a tax collector.
 The Romans contracted with local people to collect taxes, and the collectors tended to extort excess taxes for personal profit, enriching themselves at the expense of their fellow citizens.
 They were thus held in great contempt, barred from the synagogue, and considered the moral equivalent of robbers and murderers.

 So why do I think Matthew felt like he never belonged?
 People who feel they belong do not turn on their neighbors and exploit them for personal profit and gain.
 I imagine that Matthew was someone who didn’t feel that he belonged well before he took up his profession.